-Long version: High end, extremely high quality tours.
+Long version: High end, extremely high-quality tours.
 That's what we do.
-The catch – you're going to like the catch – is we do them at a very reasonable price.* In short, if you're thinking of going to The Cotswolds and you've found your way to this page you've drawn to an inside straight and hit it.
-To get this into perspective run a couple of comparisons.
+The catch – you're going to like the catch – is that we do them at a very reasonable price.
+(We're able to do them at a very reasonable price because of the way we're structured – i.e., running London Walks off our kitchen table, etc.) If you're thinking of going to The Cotswolds and you've found your way to this page you've drawn to an inside straight and hit it.
+To get the matter into perspective all you have to do is run a couple of comparisons.
 Sure, there are other ways of getting to The Cotswolds.
 You can hire a driver guide.
 Cost you hundreds of pounds and you'll have less time in The Cotswolds because battling through London traffic and pounding along the motorway takes a lot longer than going by train.
 You can hire a car and drive up there yourself.
 Same time constraints and it'll cost you a whole lot more than going with us.
 Car rentals aren't cheap.
 And that's not to mention the toll on your nerves that goes with the territory of driving in unfamiliar places.
-If it were a steeplechase – Richard's savvy and years of experience over against you behind the wheel of a rental car and being completely unfamiliar with the course – well, I know which horse I'd back.
+And chances are you'll spend nearly as much time looking at the map as you will looking at The Cotswolds.
+If it were a steeplechase – Richard's savvy and years of experience over against you behind the wheel of a rental car and being completely unfamiliar with the course – well, I know which horse I'd be backing.
 And as for coach tours to the Cotswolds – well, you might save £5 to £10 but it's a textbook example of a false economy.
 Going by rail is much faster and much more comfortable than going by coach.
 Battling through London traffic and grinding out the miles on the motorway – well, your £5 to £10 "saved" is going to cost you precious hours in The Cotswolds.
 It's no saving at all.
-Divide the cost by the number of hours you get in The Cotswolds you'll find that the per hour cost of going on a coach tour is a whole lot more than the per hour cost of going with us.
+Divide the cost by the number of hours you get in The Cotswolds you're going to find that the per hour cost of going on a coach tour is a whole lot more than the per hour cost of going with us.
 Nobody else does it the way we do it.
 They can't.
-They're locked in to their expensive "infrastructure" – their coaches, their cars, etc. The tourist hordes don't do it the way we do it.
-They would if they were lucky enough to find us.
+They're anchored to their expensive "infrastructure" – their coaches, their cars, etc. The tourist hordes don't do it the way we do it.
+They would if they were lucky enough to find us and to weigh the thing up.
 But they don't find us.
 We're not on their radar.
 Their loss.
 But you're not them.
 You're not tourists, you're savvy, discerning independents.
 You have found us.
 You've won.
 You're going to have the best possible trip to The Cotswolds.
 Good going.

 Anything else?
 Yes, attention to detail.
-The small things that make a big difference.
+The small things that make all the difference.
 When we're in the villages the driver stays with the coach.
 You can leave your gear in the coach in the complete confidence that it'll be ok.
 I said we use the local coach to village hop – but two of the villages – Upper Slaughter and Lower Slaughter – are very close together.
-Some of you, some of us, will choose to walk from the one to the other.
-Others won't.
-That's ok, they'll take the coach.
+Some of you, some of us, will want to and will walk from the one to the other.
+Others of you want to walk it.
+Those who don't want to take the coach.
 It works a treat.

 Preview the tour and the guiding.
 Watch the video.